Leave it to the Specialist: Repair Sparse LLMs with Sparse Fine-Tuning via Sparsity Evolution

-We validate the effectiveness of SEFT for performance recovery by fine-tuning sparse LLMs on a pretraining dataset, using 30k randomly sampled examples from C4 \citep{raffel2020exploring}.
+We evaluate the effectiveness of SEFT under general-domain fine-tuning by adapting sparse LLMs on a pretraining dataset, using 30k randomly sampled examples from C4~\citep{raffel2020exploring}.
 To obtain sparse models, we first apply post-training pruning methods including Wanda and SparseGPT to reach a 70\% sparsity level.

 We use two evaluation metrics: LM-eval, which reports zero-shot accuracy across seven tasks from the EleutherAI LM Harness \citep{gao2021framework}, and PPL, which denotes the perplexity on Wikitext-2 \citep{merity2016pointer}.
 As shown in Table~\ref{tab:recovery}, fine-tuning significantly improves the performance of sparse LLMs, as indicated by lower perplexity and higher LM-eval scores compared to their unfinetuned counterparts.
-Notably, SEFT demonstrates strong performance recovery across various settings.
-It generally achieves competitive or better performance compared to existing baselines, particularly LoRA* and SQFT, across both evaluation metrics.
+Notably, SEFT consistently performs strongly across different settings, achieving competitive or better results than existing baselines, particularly LoRA* and SQFT, across both evaluation metrics.
 These gains are observed across different model scales and under both pruning strategies.